gabrielhumpire/gabrielhumpire.github.io/content/publication/sfta/index.md

 ---
-title: "An Efficient Algorithm for Fractal Analysis of Textures."
+title: "An Efficient Algorithm for Fractal Analysis of Textures"
 authors:
 - Alceu Costa
 - admin